Yehonatan’s Trail – A Unique Educational Pilgrimage

 5. The student will come into contact with characters and circumstances he never got to meet before, will learn from them and about them, acquiring sensitivity to the complexities of modern Israeli society.
 He thus acquires the ability and patience to listen to others different from him and properly digest what he receives from them, while learning to mold and express his own personal opinions when necessary.

-For a video of this year’s voyage, please go to:
+For a video of a recent such voyage, please go to: